Ralph Townsend: Advocate of non-interventionism, 1937–41

 Townsend often used economic arguments in opposition to confrontation with Japan.
 This picture, from the pamphlet, There Is No Halfway Neutrality, argues that boycotting raw silk from Japan would mainly harm US clothes-makers.

 After returning from Japan, Townsend, who described himself as a "conservative", was highly active in writing articles, delivering lectures, and making radio broadcasts in support of the movement to keep the United States out of the conflicts in Asia and Europe.
 In explaining the reason for his participation in the pro-neutrality movement, Townsend stated that while serving as a consul abroad he had "learned enough of the rottenness of international politics ... to wish to do my part of peace for this country."

 Claiming that publishers would no longer accept anti-interventionist books, Townsend began self-publishing pamphlets.
 Between 1938 and 1940 he wrote a series of pamphlets which were extremely popular and widely circulated among anti-interventionists.
 Two of them, The High Cost of Hate and America Has No Enemies In Asia, had a circulation of at least 60,000 copies, while another, There Is No Halfway Neutrality printed 30,000 copies.
 The last pamphlet in the series, Seeking Foreign Trouble, attracted the attention of the German embassy in Washington, D.C. which bought and distributed more than 500 copies of it.

-In his pamphlets, Townsend spoke out against boycotting products from Japan, noting that the United States conducted considerably more trade with Japan than China and arguing that peaceful trade with Japan and Nazi Germany would serve the interests of American workers and consumers.
+In his pamphlets, Townsend spoke out against boycotting products from Japan, noting that the United States conducted considerably more trade with Japan than China and arguing that peaceful trade with the Empire of Japan and Nazi Germany would serve the interests of American workers and consumers.
 He blamed "red elements" within China for starting the Second Sino-Japanese War, but praised Japan for the "humane" manner in which its armed forces have behaved in China, believing that it was only the Soviet Union and "a powerful minority" of pro-communist Americans who are conspiring to push America to war with Japan.
 Townsend predicted that if the Chinese won their war with Japan, the result would be a communist takeover of China, but he dismissed the idea that Japan might launch an attack on the United States as "simply too idiotic to discuss."
 On Europe, he averred similarly that German conduct was largely a defensive reaction to attempts by the British and French governments to "obliterate the Germans as an entity."

 Townsend became an active member of America First after its formation in 1940, and was invited to speak at America First meetings on at least two occasions.
 Townsend, however, would appear as a private citizen when he came before the Senate Foreign Relations Committee on 8 February 1941 in opposition to the Lend-Lease Act.
 In a widely publicized testimony, Townsend condemned the legislation as tantamount to "a war bill" that would "assign dictatorial powers to the President" and would "make America the unmistakable aggressor against nations which have not sought objectively to molest us."